Therapeutic radiographer

 Work experience

-In order to be accepted on to a degree programme, many universities will expect you to have visited an imaging or radiotherapy department.
-Contact the university's therapeutic radiotherapy admissions tutor or your local hospital's radiotherapy department practice educator to arrange time work shadowing a therapeutic radiographer.
-Search the list of NHS Trusts for contact details.
+Contact the university's therapeutic radiotherapy admissions tutor or your local hospital's radiotherapy department practice educator to arrange time to visit.
+You may also be able to work shadow a therapeutic radiographer.
+For a list of trusts and foundation trusts, search the NHS provider directory.

 Previous work with the public, particularly in a health-related role, is also useful.